 When I asked Swiss people about Swiss Cheese, though, the most common offerings were Gruyère, Raclette, Tilsiter, Luzerner Rahmkäse, and Berner Alpkäse.
 And when I asked about “the one with the holes in it”, I was mostly shown something with tiny holes, not the big finger-sized holes we think of as “Swiss Cheese” in the US.

-Eventually I gave up, thinking the whole thing was some kind of ruse – just as there’s nothing French about French Fries or French Dressing (names created to create an impression of elegance), I thought maybe there’s nothing Swiss about cheese with big holes after all.
+Eventually I gave up, thinking the whole thing was some kind of ruse.
+There’s nothing French about French Fries or French Dressing (names created to create an impression of elegance).
+So, I thought maybe there’s nothing Swiss about cheese with big holes after all.

 It is now ten years later, and I finally solved the mystery!
 Emmentaler is the product I was looking for!
-(Although according to Wikipedia, “Swiss Cheese” has United States as its Country of Origin… probably because the Swiss call “cheese with big holes” by its local name.)
+(According to Wikipedia, “Swiss Cheese” has United States as its Country of Origin… probably because the Swiss call “cheese with big holes” by its local name.)

 - When your business makes claims about the origins of its offerings, or what goes into them, how honest are those communications?